-Connaster’s work has shown at the College of Architecture at the Georgia Institute of Technology and at the Georgia State College (later Georgia State University) Art Gallery, both in Atlanta; the Columbia Museum of Art in South Carolina; the Norfolk Museum of Arts and Sciences (later the Chrysler Museum of Art) in Virginia; and galleries in Illinois.
+Connaster’s work has shown at the College of Architecture at the Georgia Institute of Technology (Atlanta, GA), Georgia State College (later Georgia State University; Atlanta,GA), the Columbia Museum of Art (SC), and the Norfolk Museum of Arts and Sciences (later the Chrysler Museum of Art; VA).
 A prolific artist, he eschewed gallery representation and juried exhibitions, preferring to take commissions or exhibit his work when invited.
 Connatser received several public-mural commissions that gave his work increased exposure.
 He created 2,500 paintings, 800 drawings, and many murals in a career that lasted about three decades.
-Connatser died of AIDS in 1996, and the only retrospective exhibition of his work, Southern Melodies, was held at the Telfair Museum of Art in Savannah in 2002.
+Connatser died of AIDS in 1996.
+He was honored by a retrospective exhibition of his work, “Southern Melodies,” at the Telfair Museum of Art in Savannah in 2002.
 His work is represented in numerous private collections and at the Chrysler Museum of Art, the Telfair Museum of Art, and the Morris Museum of Art, which is the residuary beneficiary of the Connatser estate.